aaronERA/IT-Essentials/README.md

-# 👋 Welcome to Aaron's IT-Essentials repo!
+# IT Essentials Repository

-As an IT professional, it's important to have the right tools to get the job done.
-Here are some widely-used open source tools that cover all of the important components of IT:
+Welcome to my IT Essentials Repository!
+My name is Aaron and I'm excited to share with you the most widely-used open source tools in the industry that cover all of the important components of IT.

+## 🛠️ Hardware

-### Hardware 🔧
+### Open Hardware Monitor

-🖥️ [Open Hardware Monitor](https://openhardwaremonitor.org/) - A free and open source software that monitors temperature sensors, fan speeds, voltages, load, and clock speeds of a computer.
+The Open Hardware Monitor is a free open source software that monitors temperature sensors, fan speeds, voltages, load and clock speeds of computer components.
+It's important to have this tool to ensure that the hardware components are working optimally and prevent damage due to overheating.

-Having a tool like Open Hardware Monitor is important for monitoring the health and performance of hardware components.
-It can help identify potential issues before they become bigger problems.
+_Contribution link to Open Hardware Monitor page._

-### Software 💻
+## 💻 Software

-🔍 [Wireshark](https://www.wireshark.org/) - A network protocol analyzer used for troubleshooting, analysis, development, and education.

-Wireshark is an essential tool for any IT professional who needs to troubleshoot and analyze network traffic.
-It can help identify network issues, security vulnerabilities, and much more.
+### VLC Media Player

+VLC Media Player is a free and open source multimedia player that supports a wide range of audio and video formats.
+It's important to have this tool to easily play media files without the need for additional software.

+_Contribution link to VLC Media Player page._

+## 📡 Telecommunications

-### Telecommunications 📞
+### Wireshark

-📞 [Jitsi](https://jitsi.org/) - An open source video conferencing software that allows for secure, encrypted communications.

-With remote work becoming more common, video conferencing tools like Jitsi are becoming increasingly important.
-Jitsi is open source, free, and has end-to-end encryption, making it a secure option for virtual meetings.
+Wireshark is a free and open source network protocol analyzer that allows you to see what's happening on your network at a microscopic level.
+It's important to have this tool to analyze network traffic, troubleshoot issues and detect security vulnerabilities.

+_Contribution link to Wireshark page._

+## 🗃️ Database/Warehouses

-### Database/Warehouses 💾
+### MySQL

-🗃️ [MySQL](https://www.mysql.com/) - A popular open source relational database management system.

-MySQL is widely used in the industry and is a reliable choice for managing large amounts of data.
-It's also compatible with many programming languages, making it a versatile tool for developers.
+MySQL is a free and open source relational database management system.
+It's important to have this tool to store and manage data, and is commonly used in web applications and content management systems.

+_Contribution link to MySQL page._

-### Human Resources and Procedures 🤝
+## 🤝 Human Resources and Procedures

-📖 [Git](https://git-scm.com/) - A free and open source distributed version control system.

-Git is an important tool for managing software development projects, as it allows for collaboration and version control.
-It's a must-have for any IT professional working in a team environment.
+### ITIL

+ITIL (Information Technology Infrastructure Library) is a framework for IT service management that provides a set of best practices and procedures for IT service management.
+It's important to have this tool to align IT services with business needs, improve efficiency and effectiveness, and manage risks.

+_Contribution link to ITIL page._

 ---

-These are just a few examples of the many open source tools available to IT professionals.
-By using open source tools, not only can you save money, but you can also contribute to and benefit from a larger community of developers and users.

-Thanks for checking out my IT-Essentials repo! 😊
+_Contributions and links to each tool can be found on their respective pages._